craigfrancis/php-is-literal-rfc/readme.txt

 ==== Performance ====

+To do this testing, Máté Kocsis has created a [[https://github.com/kocsismate/php-version-benchmarks/|php benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]].

-Máté Kocsis has done some [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf|primary testing on this implementation]], and found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony.
-These do not connect to a database, which would have made the difference even less.
+The [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf|preliminary testing on this implementation]] has found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony (rounds 4-6, which involved 5000 requests).
+These tests do not connect to a database, which would have made the difference even less.

 There is a more severe 3.719% when running this [[https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php#L25|concat test]], which is not representative of a typical PHP script (it's not normal to concatenate 4 strings, 5 million times, with no other actions).